ha-lins/texar/examples/text_content_manipulation/README.md

 ## evaluate Content scores

 After trained your model, you may want to evaluate two content scores via Bert classifier.
 This part is devised from [the Texar implementation of BERT](https://github.com/asyml/texar/tree/master/examples/bert#use-other-datasetstasks).
-To evaluate the content fidelity, we simply concatenate each record of `x`/'x'' with `y` and classify whether `y` express the record.
+To evaluate the content fidelity, we simply concatenate each record of `x/x'` with `y` and classify whether `y` express the record.
+In this way, we construct the data in `../bert/E2E` to train the Bert classifier.

 Run the following cmd to prepare data for evaluation: